Veeresh-R-G/build-your-own-redis-go/README.md

 ### Stage - 10 Sending RDB
 1. Responded with a RDB state file for full synchronization to take place on the worker node

+### Stage - 11
+1. After sending the RDB to the worker node, we need replicate the commands that the master receives.
+2. Single node replication implemented